Pinafore/nlp-hw/feateng/README.md

 *A:* Clear it first on Piazza.
 We'll provide spacy and nltk for sure (along with all of the packages already used in this homework).
 We won't allow packages that require internet access (e.g., wikipedia).
-We don't have anything against Wikipedia, but we don't want to get our IP address banned.
+We don't have anything against Wikipedia (we provide this json file so you can use it), but we don't want to get our IP address banned.

 *Q:* Sometimes the guess is correct but it isn't counted that way.
+And sometimes a wrong answer is counted as correct.

 *A:* Yes, and we'll cover this in more detail later in the course.
 For now, this is something we'll have to live with.